John Griffin (defensive back): Early life

 A native of Nashville, Tennessee, he attended East Nashville High School in that city.
 He then played college football as a defensive back and running back at Memphis from 1959 to 1962.
 He helped lead the 1962 Memphis State Tigers football team to an 8–1 record.
 At the end of the 1962 season, he was selected to play in the Senior Bowl and the Chicago College All-Star Game.

 Professional career

-He was selected by the Los Angeles Rams with the 43rd pick in the 1963 NFL draft.
+He was selected in the fourth round by the Los Angeles Rams with the 43rd overall pick in the 1963 NFL draft.
 He played for the Rams during the 1963 season, appearing in 10 NFL games.

 He later played in the American Football League (AFL) for the Denver Broncos from 1964 to 1966, appearing in 26 AFL games.

 He finished his playing career in the Canadian Football League, playing for the BC Lions during the 1967 and 1968 seasons.
 He appeared in a total of 26 CFL games.